bmeddeb/gitbench/docs/advanced/performance.md

 # Performance Tips

-GitFleet is designed with performance in mind, leveraging Rust's speed and memory safety for core Git operations while providing a convenient Python interface.
-This guide provides tips and best practices for optimizing GitFleet's performance in your applications.
+gitbench is designed with performance in mind, leveraging Rust's speed and memory safety for core Git operations while providing a convenient Python interface.
+This guide provides tips and best practices for optimizing gitbench's performance in your applications.

 ## Performance Architecture

-GitFleet's performance architecture is built on several key components:
+gitbench's performance architecture is built on several key components:

 1. **Rust Implementation for Critical Operations**:
    - Repository cloning